Albee-Jay/Dalmatian-Station/README.md

 I chose to build a website about our Dalmatians.

-With alot of HTML and some CSS I biult multiple pages, added images, clickable links, an audio, a video and a couple of alerts (I wonder if you'll notice them).
+With alot of HTML and some CSS I built multiple pages, added images, clickable links, an audio, a video and a couple of alerts (I wonder if you'll notice them).
 I am proud of the work I did here but I am also aware that it still needs work with the CSS and the images.

 I welcome and appreciate any and all comments or help to make this project better.